FigCaps-HF: A Figure-to-Caption Generative Framework and Benchmark with Human Feedback: Experiments

 \subsection{Ablation Study}

-We perform the following ablation experiments to better understand different components of our framework.
-We provide the details of our findings below.
+We conducted the ablation studies for different components of our framework.
+We provide our findings below:

-\textbf{Effect of Different Human Feedback Labels}: To understand how the level of quantization of our reward signals (Binary vs Multi-level) affect the model learning, we conduct the comparative study by modifying the feedback while training the BLIP-RLHF model.
-First, we trained the model for 10 epochs using multi-labeled human feedback (Row 2) , specifically, we used 5 levels of human feedback (very bad , bad, neutral, good, very good) calculated at the 20\textsuperscript{th}, 40\textsuperscript{th}, 60\textsuperscript{th}, 80\textsuperscript{th} percentile respectively to ensure an equal number of samples.
-We also experimented with varying label coarsity during the course of training (Row 3); specifically, we trained the model with 5 epochs of binary-label feedback followed by 5 epochs of multi-label feedback.
-We show our results in Table~\ref{table:results-comparison-multihf}.
-Both aforementioned approaches with finer feedback outperform simple binary feedback and demonstrate, through our RL framework, the model's ability and receptiveness to leverage more finer human feedback effectively.
-The experiment also indirectly validates the quality of our human prediction model, which is capable of providing useful labels at different levels of coarsity that can be leveraged for increased performance on a downstream task like figure-captioning.
-The study also shows the further potential gains that can be made by further investigating different feedback mechanisms.
+\textbf{Effect of granularity of feedback labels}: To evaluate how quantization levels of reward signals (Binary vs. Multi-level) impact model learning, we conducted a comparative study by modifying feedback while training the BLIP-RLHF model. \\ First, we trained the model for 10 epochs using multi-level human feedback (Row 2), with five feedback levels (very bad, bad, neutral, good, very good) determined at the 20\textsuperscript{th}, 40\textsuperscript{th}, 60\textsuperscript{th}, and 80\textsuperscript{th} percentiles to balance sample distribution.
+We also experimented with varying label granularity (Row 3), training with binary-label feedback for 5 epochs followed by multi-label feedback for another 5 epochs.
+Results in Table~\ref{table:results-comparison-multihf} indicate that both approaches using finer feedback outperform simple binary feedback.
+Our framework demonstrates the model’s ability to effectively leverage fine-grained feedback.
+Additionally, the experiment validates the quality of our human prediction model, which provides useful labels at different levels of granularity, enhancing performance for figure-captioning.

-\textbf{Effect of different human feedback metrics} We also study the effect of using different metrics as feedback for training the figure-caption models.
-In particular, we compare results of training the BLIP-RLHF model with the Helpfulness, Takeaway, Visual-descriptiveness (visual) and Image-text (OCR) feedback scores provided in our benchmark.
-We provide the results in Table ~\ref{table:results-comparison-metrics}.
-We see that training BLIP-RLHF with Takeaway, visual and COR feedback performs better than Helpfulness.
-This is understandable as helpfulness rating is subjective while Visual and Takeaway are objective evaluation metrics respectively.
-This shows that the type of feedback is important and that further gains can be made by modeling different aspects of the annotated human dataset.
+\textbf{Comparison of different feedback types}: To understand the effect of different types of feedback, we compare the results of training the BLIP-RLHF model using Helpfulness, Takeaway, Visual-descriptiveness (Visual), and Image-text (OCR) feedback scores.
+The results are provided in Table~\ref{table:results-comparison-metrics}.
+We observe that training BLIP-RLHF with Takeaway, Visual, and OCR feedback outperforms training with Helpfulness feedback.
+This is expected, as the Helpfulness rating is subjective, whereas Visual and Takeaway are objective evaluation metrics.
+This finding highlights the importance of feedback type and suggests that further improvements can be achieved by modeling different aspects of the annotated human dataset.